 Figure 14.
 Clinical Queries Results of Searching for Tooth Erosion OR Erosive Tooth Wear.

-In this case, 62 citations were returned under the category of Systematic Reviews and 1552 under Clinical Study Categories.
-To narrow these, include Stannous fluoride (I) AND (Potassium nitrate sodium fluoride toothpaste (C), Figure 15a.
+In this case, 1739 results were retrieved under a broad scope and 225 results under a narrow scope in Clinical Study Categories.
+To further narrow these, include Stannous fluoride (I) AND (Potassium nitrate AND sodium fluoride) AND toothpaste (C), Figure 15a.

 Figure 15a.
 Clinical Queries Results of Searching for the P, I and C components.

-In this case, no results were found under Systematic Reviews and only 2 under the Clinical Study Categories.
-These same 2 studies are the same found under the Advanced Search Builder, Figure 7, result #8.
-Therefore, it is possible in two steps using Clinical Queries (vs. 7 steps and the use of Boolean operators, Figure 7) to identify relevant studies to answer the question.
+In this case, 2 were found using the Narrow Scope and 4 were found using the Broad Scope.
+These same studies are found under the Advanced Search Builder, Figure 7, result #8.
+Therefore, it is possible in two steps using Clinical Queries (vs. 7 steps and the use of Boolean operators, Figure 7a) to identify relevant studies to answer the question.

-With no citations under Systematic Reviews, then review the abstracts found under the Clinical Study Categories.
+Review the abstracts found under the Clinical Study Categories.
 This search uses evidence-based search filters to find individual studies in the indicated category.
 The default settings are ‘Therapy’ under Category and ‘Broad’ under Scope, since the majority of questions asked fall under the category of therapy.
-The type of studies retrieved for this category and scope are randomized controlled trials (see filter table).
+The type of studies retrieved for this category and scope are randomized controlled trials (see filter table link at bottom of the webpage).
 If there were hundreds of studies, then change the Scope to Narrow (Figure 15b) and this will reduce the number of citations.
 A Narrow, specific search will return the most relevant citations, although it may miss some.

 Figure 15b.
 Clinical Study Categories: Changing the Scope from Broad to Narrow.

-In our case, with only 2 citations returned, there was no need to change the scope from Broad to Narrow.
+In our case, with only 4 citations returned, there was no need to change the scope from Broad to Narrow.
+However, our graphic shows that a narrow search reduces the results to 2 citations.

 Another important consideration is the type of question/category for which an answer is being sought, i.e., does the question pertain to etiology (or harm), diagnosis, therapy, prognosis or clinical prediction guides (Figure 16).
 Make sure the correct category is checked off.

 Figure 16.
-Clinical Study Categories: Changing the Scope from Broad to Narrow.
+Clinical Study Categories: Changing the Category from Therapy.

 Although there is no one correct way to conduct a search, how search terms are entered influences the results and the number of steps needed to refine the search.